Multiflexmeter/Portal/README.md

  - `yarn test` | **Performs unit tests and code-coverage**

 ### Running and testing
- You will most likely want to run start:dev and test through the following scripts.
-These will publish ports to the host machine.
+ You will most likely want to run start:dev and test in Docker through the following scripts.
+These will publish ports to the host machine for debugging and interaction.

  - `yarn docker:start:dev` | **Also publishes debug port and web port (9229 and 3000)**
  - `yarn docker:test` | **Also publishes debug port on 9230**